The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 When we learn to relate differently to our own inner world, we change the environment our children grow up in.

 Imagine your teen comes home, goes to his room and shuts the door.
 Awhile later he returns to share with you what’s on his mind.
 You feel your body tense, but you know exactly what to do to stay present and hear him, rather than jump in to teach or fix it.
-For this reason, he comes to you during challenging times rather than turning toward unsafe others, and he develops into the healthy young man you dream of.

 Or your young daughter begins to develop skills to manage her big emotions.
-You used to dread getting out of the house in the morning, but now you work with your body to stay connected.
-Your daughter feels your safe presence, and she wants to contribute to morning routine.
-You walk around the corner and witness her hand on her chest, working with her body, just like you do.
-Mornings have become much more workable, and this ease brings you tremendous relief in your busy life as a parent.
-You feel proud.
+You used to dread getting out of the house in the morning, but now you work with your own body to stay connected.

 This is where a new legacy of connection and vitality begins.